Tip #741: Unity as a Principle of Influence

 The other factor has to do with acting together, either synchronously or collaboratively.

-…The archeological and anthropological records are clear on this point: all human societies have developed ways to respond together, in unison or synchrony, inside songs, marches, rituals, chants, prayers, and dances… When people act in unitary ways, they become unitized…The effects are similar to those of kinship: feelings of we-ness, merger and the confusion of self and other.”
+…The archeological and anthropological records are clear on this point.
+All human societies have developed ways to respond together, in unison or synchrony, inside songs, marches, rituals, chants, prayers, and dances… When people act in unitary ways, they become unitized…The effects are similar to those of kinship: feelings of we-ness, merger and the confusion of self and other.”

 There are two consequences from acting together that can be accomplished pre-suasively to lay fertile groundwork for agreement: liking and support.